Spain Online Visas

 Visa-exempt countries include the US, Canada, Australia, New Zealand, Brazil, Argentina, and Japan.
 EU citizens can travel, work, and study in Spain without a visa.

-However, these nationalities will need an ETIAS Visa Waiver after its introduction in 2021.
+However, these nationalities will need an ETIAS Visa Waiver after its introduction at the end of 2022.

 Unless you are from an EU country, you need to obtain a Work Visa if you plan to live and work in Spain.
 There are various different types of Spanish work visas including: